 Each year, the administrative preparation of the budget compels staff to consider where there are increasing demands for Village services, where demands have diminished, and the cost implications of shifting demands.
 As the pandemic appears to be far from over, this is reflected in the recommended staffing levels, particularly for the Health Department which include two new positions already reflected in the FY22 budget.
-In addition, three new firefighters are included which is expected to relieve some of the burnout in that department and correspondingly reduce overtime.
+In addition, three new firefighters have been included in the FY22 budget to help relieve some of the burnout in that department and correspondingly reduce overtime.